pietertolsma/NodeChat/README.md

   ### Configuration

   You can change the following parameters in `package.json`:
+  - `chatTitle`: change the name of NodeChat (default).
+This will show up on the client page.
   - `port`: change what port this server listens to.
   - `maxChatHistory`: change the maximum amount of previous messages the server sends to a new user.
   - `maxUsernameLength`: change the maximum length of a username.